The Standard For Yellow Sapphires

+The popularity of yellow sapphires has grown in the past few years due to their close resemblance to yellow diamonds, which have also been sought after due to publicity by their famous celebrity owners.
 There are two very different causes of yellow coloration in sapphires.
 The most common cause is the trace element iron.
 In general, increased iron concentrations will increase color saturation.
+The trace element titanium causes an undesirable green cast in yellow sapphires, and the most valuable stones are relatively titanium-free.
 Yellow sapphires can also be colored naturally by low-level radiation within the earth or by lab-induced irradiation.
-Although neither of these types of yellow sapphires is harmful to humans or radioactive, their color has been known to fade with exposure to heat and light.
+Lab-induced sapphires are not harmful to humans or radioactive but their color has been known to fade with exposure to heat and light.
 For this reason, most consumers avoid them.
 We test all our yellow sapphires for signs of irradiation treatment by various methods, such as exposing the gemstones to UV light.

 Besides irradiation, yellow sapphires are frequently subjected to intense heat and diffusion treatments.
 Heat treatment transforms worthless rough into marketable gems, vastly increasing the supply of attractive yellow sapphires on the market today.
 Unheated yellow sapphires with strong saturation remain quite rare.